sadanand1120/nspl/scripts/llm/preprompts/vlm_prompted.md

-We are trying to learn the concept of "What is a good dropoff location for a taxi to pull over to?".
-Given an image, we are trying to segment it according to whether it is a good dropoff location or not.
-The notion of "dropoff" is defined in this context as:
+We are trying to learn the concept of "What is a good parking location?".
+Given an image, we are trying to segment it according to whether it is a good parking location or not.
+The notion of "parking" is defined in this context as:
-- it is sufficiently far from barricade, board, bush, car, entrance, person, pole, staircase, tree, wall, and
+- either it is in within the bounds of a parking spot as defined by the lines on the road
-- it is either on sidewalk or tiles
+- or it is in a location where it is safe to park and other cars are also parked nearby

 So given an image do this:
 - Distribute the image area as a 20 x 20 grid
-- For each grid cell, predict whether it is a good dropoff location or not.
+- For each grid cell, predict whether it is a good parking location or not.
 If it is, output 1, else 0.

 You should ONLY output a python array.
 The format of the output should look like this:
 ```python